-Thornton’s attack was one of six robberies that took place in south Berkeley in a three-week period between January 22 and February 11 (see map below which documents Beat 11 robberies in that time).
+Thornton’s attack was one of six robberies that took place in south Berkeley in a three-week period between Jan.
+22 and Feb.
+11 (see map below which documents Beat 11 robberies in that time).
 The Berkeley Police Department has not arrested anyone in connection with Thornton’s assault.
-Police spokesperson Sgt Mary Kusmiss told Berkeleyside they are not considering the six robberies as a series, although the two that took place within minutes of each other on February 10th are viewed as being connected.
+Police spokesperson Sgt.
+Mary Kusmiss told Berkeleyside they are not considering the six robberies as a series, although the two that took place within minutes of each other on Feb.
+10 are viewed as being connected.

 “BPD takes robbery very seriously and are tenacious in their follow-up,” she said.
 “Detectives in the Investigation Division/Crimes Against Persons Robbery Detail close a high percentage of cases.
 It can take time.”
 Speaking about the Ashby BART neighborhood in particular, Kusmiss said: ”BPD has been focusing more attention to the area through both resources that community may see and those projects they don’t.”

 Residents of the neighborhood surrounding Ashby BART have been shaken by this particularly violent attack.
 And there are accounts of more incidents of robberies and muggings.

 On Oct.
 5 last year, Dai Deh was making the three-block walk home from Ashby BART to his home on Ellis Street, at around 9:30 p.m.
 He walked past a car with two people inside, and shortly afterwards, was accosted by a young man with a shotgun.